-- This assessment is required for grad (Masters and Doctoral) students in Composition and Music Theory - It is encouraged for Doctoral students in Sacred Music, Collaborative Piano, Harpsichord, Organ, Pianoforte, Piano Pedagogy and Performance, and Piano Performance. - Any grad student with some training or interest in 20th century music are welcome to take this assessment
+- This assessment is required for graduate (Masters & Doctoral) students in Composition and Music Theory - It is encouraged for Doctoral students in Sacred Music, Collaborative Piano, Harpsichord, Organ, Pianoforte, Piano Pedagogy and Performance, and Piano Performance. - Any grad student with some training or interest in 20th century music are welcome to take this assessment

-C. Keyboard Harmony Skills (MT 211 and 212, 10 min auditions)
+C. Keyboard Harmony, for graduate students (the assessment covers material from MT 211 and 212)

-MT 211 is required of all Graduate students majoring in Composition or Music Theory.
+• MT 211 is required of all Graduate students majoring in Composition or Music Theory.
 Entering students whose program requires one or both of these courses will be scheduled for appointments on an individual basis.